sibvic/mq4-templates/snippets/Logic/readme.md

 ## ActionOnConditionController

 Executes action when condition is met.
+It'll be deactivated as soon as the action returns true.

+## MultiActionOnConditionController

+Executes action when condition is met.
+Can be executed multiple times.

 ## ActionOnConditionLogic